Senevri/LudumDare/README.md

 In actuality, monsters spawn from portals, and you have to do clean-up.

 ###Todo:
- - Death Animations working proper-like
+ - Death Animations working proper-like
- - Better attack
   - Threat level
    - more concrete display?
  - Upgrades